How to Create a Positive Candidate Experience According to Job Seekers

 Why candidate experience matters

-You might be wondering why the candidate experience is so important.
-Our data reveals one very big reason: 52% of job seekers have declined an offer due to poor candidate experience.
+You might be wondering why the candidate experience is so important!
+Our data reveals one very big reason: 91% of candidates said a positive candidate experience influenced their decision to accept an offer.

 A poor candidate experience can also negatively impact your employer brand.
 You can think of this like your reputation.
 Job seekers are curious about what others have to say about their experience with your company, and candidates are often eager to share their experience with others on employer review websites.